Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 **B. Azure Data Lake Storage** ✅

+**In terms of supporting immutable storage, both Azure Data Lake storage and Azure Blob storage are correct.**

+**But ACL is supported by Azure Data Lake storage, not supported by Azure Blob storage.**

 #### Question 30

 You are designing a storage solution that will ingest, store, and analyze petabytes (PBs) of structured, semi-structured, and unstructured text data.
 The analyzed data will be offloaded to Azure Data Lake Storage Gen2 for long-term retention.